SergeyMi37/iris-analytics/README.md

 Installer code imports test data so it is available to be analyzed.

-The cube was generated from with:
+My first cube was generated from with:
 ```
 w ##class(%DeepSee.WizardUtils).%GenerateCubeDefinition("Riches.Transact","Riches","Riches.BI.Cube",1)
 ```

+I created another cube once I had learned how to use Analytics > Architect.

+Later I learned to create a dashboard with pivot table and how to export to a Container Class.

 ### Deployment
 To deploy this project via ZPM or docker we need: classes, data and DFI.